mkloubert/nativescript-social-login/README.md

 -storepass android
 -keypass android
 ```
-The path value obviously will change to your local path on your machine.
+The path will change according to the path on your machine.
 The android debug builds are signed with this default `debug.keystore` located on your machine.
 So when you run the debug build on a device Google will allow the authentication with the running .apk since it has the SHA1 for the debug.keystore the debug app is built with.

 2. Create an app [here](https://developers.google.com/mobile/add?platform=android&cntapi=signin&cntapp=Default%20Demo%20App&cntpkg=com.google.samples.quickstart.signin&cnturl=https:%2F%2Fdevelopers.google.com%2Fidentity%2Fsign-in%2Fandroid%2Fstart%3Fconfigured%3Dtrue&cntlbl=Continue%20with%20Try%20Sign-In) on Google Developer site.
     - Enter the App name.
 This can be anything but it will display to the user who is authenticating.